micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/microros_6lowpan_tutorial/index.md

 2) Create UDP 6LoWPAN micro-ROS Agent	 4) Create TCP micro-ROS Agent		  6) Quit
 #?
 ```
 - The value **inet6** is the IPV6 direction of the Raspberry Pi over the 6LoWPAN interface.
-Copy it, because is necessary on further steps.
+Copy it, because is necessary for the subsequent steps.

 - Go to the Olimex-STM32-E407 board and execute the micro-ROS 6lowpan application, by typing the next command:
 ```bash